mensahinsights/mensahinsights/README.md

 # Hi, I'm Gamal

 Welcome to my corner of GitHub!
-This is where curiosity meets code, business problems get solved, and I share the tools that make data analysis actually enjoyable.
+This is where curiosity meets code, business problems get solved, and I share the tools that make data analysis truly enjoyable.

 ---